almsman5/Cornerstone-Sensory-Garden/README.md

 # Cornerstone-Sensory-Garden
-primerally for people with memery sight hearing and phisical, mental Impairment all ages.
+primerally for people with memory, sight, hearing and physical, mental Impairments Open all ages and groups.